 • Money Managers making discretionary investment decisions and repeating their terrible track record;

-• High-Frequency Trading or HFT (our strategies make trades with an average of 2 to 7 months between);
+• High-Frequency Trading or HFT (our strategies make trades with an average of 3.85 months between transactions);

 • Vast numbers of computers robo-trading in a back room somewhere;